ibm-cloud-docs/power-iaas/modifying-instance.md

 For more information about resizing a replication-enabled volume, see [Updating a primary volume](/docs/power-iaas?topic=power-iaas-getting-started-GRS&q=deleting+a+volume&tags=power-iaas#update-prime-vol).

-[{{site.data.keyword.off-prem}}]{: tag-blue} For IBM i 7.3 and later versions, you can resize a volume to increase the volume size, but this action requires an initial program load (IPL) to recognize the new volume size.
+[{{site.data.keyword.off-prem}}]{: tag-blue} For IBM i 7.3 and later versions, you can resize a volume to increase the volume capacity, but this action requires an initial program load (IPL) to recognize the new volume size.

 Before you perform the IPL operation, you must run the macro to ensure that the volume resize operation is complete, then proceed with the IPL operation.
 For more information, see [Dynamically increasing the size of a SAN LUN](https://www.ibm.com/support/pages/dynamically-increasing-size-san-lun){: external}.
 If you do an IPL operation before the resize operation is complete, an extra IPL is required.
 {: important}